Language-Research-Technology/ldaca-website/content/about/principles.md

 - For positive relationships
 - For expanding capability and capacity
-- For Indigenous languages and worldviews.
+- For Indigenous languages and worldviews
   <br />

 ### Ethics